Balibago

+Situated about 80 km (50 mi) north of the nation's capital Manila, Balibago is a commercial and entertainment area containing restaurants, shopping malls, and a casino along MacArthur Highway.

-Balibago has a vibrant night life, with a number of fine restaurants, shopping malls and a casino along the stretch of McArthur Highway.
-Fields Avenue, also known as Walking Street, has the "main bar strip" in Balibago.
-From the crossing of McArthur Highway, Fields Avenue extends into the Clark Perimeter Road (Friendship Road), where gogo bars and hostess bars are located.
-Despite the practice being illegal in the Philippines, prostitution is also known to exist on the Fields Avenue strip.
+Beginning at its intersection with MacArthur Highway, Fields Avenue which contains the area's "main bar strip" extends toward Clark Perimeter Road (Friendship Road), where numerous go-go bars and hostess bars are located.
+Although prostitution is illegal in the Philippines, it is known to occur in the Fields Avenue strip of the barangay.